timfox456/explainable-ai/torchray.md

 # TorchRay

-TorchRay is a a visualization library aimed at the process of *attribution*, which is the problem of determining which part of the input images is responsibel for the value computed by a neural network.
+TorchRay is a a visualization library aimed at the process of *attribution*, which is the problem of determining which part of the input images is responsible for the value computed by a neural network.

 The [original whitepaper](https://arxiv.org/abs/1910.08485) informs of the

-The [github repo](https://github.com/facebookresearch/TorchRay) can be found here: https://github.com/facebookresearch/TorchRay.
+The [GitHub repo](https://github.com/facebookresearch/TorchRay) can be found here: https://github.com/facebookresearch/TorchRay.

 TorchRay is, as the name implies, designed to work with pytorch and related libraries like torchvision.   pytorch is one of the most popular deep learning frameworks and is sponsored by Facebook.

 ## Problem

-TorchRay is an attribution libarary focused on visualization techniques for
+TorchRay is an attribution library focused on visualization techniques for

 ## TorchRay Analysis